Business

 1. What Kind of Customer Data Do Businesses Need?

 There is evidence that more than 20,000 years ago, the natives of certain islands in Papua New Guinea traded in a special kind of obsidian knife.
 These natives lived on islands that had large deposits of natural obsidian.
-They were able to successfully market their wares in their immediate vicinity and distant shores.
+They were able to successfully market their wares in their immediate vicinity and on distant shores.

 The principles of marketing, whether it’s obsidian knives or a mobile app, remain the same.